Credible

 How to use the equity in your home

 Your home equity makes up a part of your total net worth.
-You can tap into it by either selling the property or by borrowing money and using the home as collateral.
+You can tap into it by either selling the property or borrowing money and using the home as collateral.
 Here are some of your options:

 Buy a new home

 If you’re ready to sell your home, you can use the proceeds as a down payment when you buy a new place.
-Making a large down payment can help shrink the size of your new monthly mortgage payments, since you’re borrowing less.
+Making a large down payment can help shrink the size of your new monthly mortgage payments since you’re borrowing less.

 And if you put down at least 20% of the home’s value, you could also avoid private mortgage insurance.